 In most cases, test results look very similar (T34, T36, T37, T38, T39).
-This is probably due to the fact that, in this specific setup, 50% of congestion seems to be too little to make any impact to the video quality.
+This is probably since, in this specific setup, 50% of congestion seems to be too little to make any impact to the video quality.

 However, some quality degradation was noted during T35 and T40.
 This is somehow expected, since these tests were performed assuming the worst network condition, which specifically means absence of privileged slice for media and a high level of congestion.